 - Even though the percentages vary greatly, the density of populations in rural vs urban and suburban areas means that almost the same absolute number of urban and suburban residents (21 million) and rural residents (23 million) live in a county with a primary care doctor shortage.

 Nurse practitioners to the rescue!

-Seventy-eight percent, over >193,000 NPs, work in primary care practices.
+Good news for patients – 78% of NPs (over >193,000) work in primary care practices.
 NPs help practices increase their capacity and thereby increase access to care.
-Some interesting statistics from the UnitedHealth report:
+Some interesting statistics regarding nurse practitioners from the UnitedHealth report:

-- By 2025, the number of NPs practicing in primary care will increase 47%.
+- By 2025, the number of NPs practicing in primary care is expected to increase 47%.